DenisSebastian/DenisBerroeta/content/authors/admin/_index.md

 In addition, he has experience as a professor in areas such as Geostatistics, Territorial Criminology and Satellite Image Analysis for Environmental Monitoring and Natural Disaster Management.
 {style="text-align: justify;"}

-Currently, Denis is pursuing a Master's program and a PhD in Data Science, focusing on the detection of territorial changes in satellite images by using artificial intelligence methodologies.
+Currently, Denis is pursuing his Ph.D. in Data Science, where his research focuses on developing novel deep learning architectures for change detection in multi-temporal satellite imagery.
+His work aims to advance the state-of-the-art in remote sensing analysis through the application of visual foundation models.
 {style="text-align: justify;"}